No matter what I do, I can't leave this freaking number! I upped my cardio, but still 239.

 10 Jan 18 by member: Athensgym

 By the way there is some evidence that the hormone cortisol produced by long periods of exercise will inhibit weight loss.
 Dr. Eric Berg's website or you tube.
 He suggests longer recovery periods between work out sessions to help reduce cortisol production.
+I am too fixated on my 4-5 days a week in the gym to give this a try.

 10 Jan 18 by member: Athensgym